solita/solita.github.com/_posts/2026-01-21-mcp-what-and-how.md

 At its core, MCP follows a following concept:

-- **Language Model (LM)**: The reasoning part that understands and generates text – like Claude, GPT-4, or any other LLM
+- **Language Model (LM)**: The reasoning part that understands and generates text, like Claude, GPT-4, or any other LLM
 - **MCP Server**: A standardized interface that exposes data, tools, or capabilities to the language model
 - **MCP Client**: The application that orchestrates communication between the LM and MCP servers

 The magic happens when you connect these pieces.
 The MCP server wraps your data source (database, API, file system, etc.) and exposes it through a standardized protocol.
 The language model can then interact with this data naturally, asking questions, retrieving information, or performing actions – all through a uniform interface.
 The MCP Server exposes tools to the Client LM, including detailed descriptions that help the model reason about which tool to call based on the user's prompt.

-["Cheese burger comic here"]

 Instead of writing custom integration code for each data source, you write one MCP server, and any MCP-compatible client can use it.
 This dramatically reduces complexity and increases reusability.